 The most sought after of all Lake Ontario fish species is the King Salmon: Local anglers often call the Chinook salmon a king salmon which is a name more recognizable to New Yorkers.
 This species is relatively prolific in certain areas of the world including the north Pacific, Alaska, North American rivers and north Japan.

-Chinook have been successfully introduced either intentionally or accidentally to many other areas including South America and New Zealand proving what a vital and resilient species it can be when given an opportunity.
+Chinook have been successfully introduced either intentionally or accidentally to many other areas including South America and New Zealand.
+They have proved what a vital and resilient species it can be when given an opportunity.
 Chinook salmon have been successfully used in aquaculture and are prized for its high dietary quality.
 Where managed improperly king salmon are on some endangered species lists.

 Although not a native species locally, the king salmon was introduced to the Great Lakes where they flourished.
 An interesting point is that this species is normally anadromous meaning it that it spawns in freshwater and migrates to the saltwater ocean to mature.
 When introduced to the Great Lakes the species spawns in available rivers and then grows and matures in the lake without ever needing to experience saltwater.

 King salmon in our area are an elongated shape and are normally dark bluish or greenish grey on the top blending down to silver and then white on the belly.
 They also have black blotchy spots on the top half.
 Kings may completely change colors in different phases of their life cycle and during spawning.
 In Lake Ontario king salmon normally range from 15 lbs. to 20 lbs.
 The current NY record is 47 lbs.
 13 oz. caught in 1991.
 Considering recent 2012 catches many charter captains like Capt.
 Jimmy believe that this state record will likely be topped and re-topped several times in the coming seasons.
 Folks, now would be the perfect time to come enjoy a charter that potentially could develop epic fishing opportunities.